JamesHagerman/How-to-Resume/REFERENCES.md

 # References

-I need to keep track of a long historical list of references so I don't have to go digging all the time.

-This is a good place to put that information.
+Keeping track of references over many years gets very tedious.
+Put that information here to avoid digging for it every time you switch jobs.